We who wrestle with systems

 The dynamics

-Changes to systems of interest typically unfold in an iterative fashion involving multiple forces of the PIANOS model summarized in Figure 5.
-Value can be created when changes to such systems will address the needs of its stakeholders better than existing alternatives.
+Changes to a system of interest typically unfold in an iterative fashion under multiple forces exerted through the fields of the PIANOS model, summarized in Figure 5.
+Value can be created when changes to such systems through orchestrated production will address the needs of its stakeholders better than existing alternatives.

 The play unfolds